msarahan/analyzarr/README.md

 analyzarr
 =========

-Analyzarr is hyperdimensional data analysis by pirates, for pirates.
+Analyzarr is high-resolution image analysis by pirates, for pirates.

-The primary purpose of this software is exploratory multivariate data analysis.
-It was developed originally for transmission electron microscope data, specifically electron energy loss spectra and high-resolution high-angle annular dark-field STEM images.
-Hopefully, it might be useful for other data where small patterns in spectrally or spatially repetitive data need to be identified.
+The primary purpose of this software is the study of relationships among peaks in crystalline structures.
+It was developed originally for transmission electron microscope data, specifically high-resolution high-angle annular dark-field (HAADF) STEM images.
+Hopefully, it might be useful for other data where small patterns in spatially repetitive data need to be identified.

 Analyzarr has been developed using a kindly donated license for the Wing Pro IDE.
 Its debugging capabilities have been instrumental.